-Millions of publishers, bloggers and website owners have been penalized for accepting or selling text link ads.
+Millions of publishers, bloggers, and website owners have been penalized for accepting or selling text link ads.
 Yet Google is still unable to distinguish between editorial links that haven’t been paid for and ads.
 Thus they ask everybody to snitch on others or declare yourself guilty by using the so called disavow tool.

 Many sites depend so much on Google traffic that they are willing to incriminate themselves once they get an “unnatural links” warning.
 They confess to have paid for links and hope to get back up in Google.

-Of course anybody can buy links for you as part of Google sabotage
+Of course anybody can buy links for you as part of Google sabotage.

 In some case you might even have paid for ads even without knowing that they are not within Google guidelines.
-After all Google is not the government so why should you play by their rules?
-You haven’t voted for them to rule you, have you?

 Text link ads meant to “manipulate PageRank” usually don’t use the nofollow attribute to make sure Google counts them.

-As noted above Google sabotage using SPAM links that have been paid for by your competition can be mostly “nofollow” though.
+As noted above, Google sabotage using SPAM links that have been paid for by your competition can be mostly “nofollow” though.
 Here we focus on ads you might have bought yourself without realizing that Google owns the Internet and can forbid you to use competing services.

-Another common clue to find out whether links are paid for is so called anchor text.
+Another common clue to find out whether links are paid for is the links’ anchor text.
 Anchor text is the text used to link to a site.
 You would usually use the site’s name to link to it.
 So “Amazon” would be the anchor text to link to Amazon.com.
 In contrast “buy cheap books” would be an anchor text that looks manipulative and could be paid for.